-Learn how to read and write Chinese with free online video lessons, presented by Chinese teacher April Zhang.
-Starting with strokes and stroke orders, she will teach you 70 most frequently used Chinese characters, and the most importantly, how to use them.
+Learn how to read and write Chinese with animated online video lessons, presented by Chinese teacher April.

 These animated videos feature a handwritten style which can be emulated with a pen or a pencil, and has a different look and feel from the printed fonts.

 Welcome to our first online lesson!
 A baby step towards Chinese language fluency.

 This lesson teaches you six basic strokes, variations of some basic strokes, combinations of basic strokes, combination variations, and stroke order rules.
 Understanding the concept of strokes and stroke orders will prepare you well for reading and writing Chinese characters.

 April also pointed out that stroke orders are not the most important factor.
 The success of learning Chinese is to practice writing frequently.

 Learn 15 the most frequently used characters in the Modern Standard Chinese.
 These characters contextualise the strokes and stroke orders taught in the previous lesson, and enable students to understand how the stroke order rules are applied when writing Chinese characters.

 Also, learning characters offers great benefits which pinyin can not.
 For example, in Chinese, “he” and “she” have the same pinyin.
 But characters can help you tell them apart.

 The connection between pictures and Chinese characters is also discussed.